Table of Contents

 of the passion involved in its study.
 A must buy for students and

-scholars alike. -- Julie Doyle
+scholars alike.

-One and half decade after its first edition,
+One and half decade after its first edition, Visual Methodologies

-Methodologies continues to position itself as a key reading
+continues to position itself as a key reading for anyone who is

-for anyone who is looking for a solid, accessible and systematic
+looking for a solid, accessible and systematic introduction to the

-image analysis and visual culture research.
-Gillian Rose deserves
+visual culture research.
+Gillian Rose deserves much praise for her

-much praise for her sustained and highly successful efforts to keep
+sustained and highly successful efforts to keep this core text in

-this core text in critical visual analysis as fresh and relevant as
+critical visual analysis as fresh and relevant as ever.
+This fourth

-visual and digital technologies and their interrelated practices.
+technologies and their interrelated practices.
+But the author also

-But the author also thoroughly revisited and refined the book's
+thoroughly revisited and refined the book’s overall structure to

-this kaleidoscopic and somewhat confused area of study. -- Luc
+somewhat confused area of study.

-Pauwels
+*Luc Pauwels*

 Clear, comprehensive, theoretically informed, and now fully updated

-Visual Methodologies is an excellent guide to
+and revised, Visual Methodologies is an excellent

-Leeuwen
+*Theo van Leeuwen*

 There is simply no better resource or inspiration for conducting,